pvcnt/accio/docs/contribute/custom-operator.md

   * `help` is used to provide a short (i.e., one-line) help message.
   It is usually displayed when listing operators to provide a quick summary of what it does.
   * `description` is used to provide a longer description.
-  It is a good place to describe in more details the operator's behavior and its inner-working.
+  It is a good place to describe in more details the operator's behaviour and its inner-working.
   It is usually displayed after the short help message.
   You can either write the description in-line in a string or load an external Java resource, located in the same directory than your operator, and reference this file by using as a description `resource:name_of_your_file.txt`.
-  * `category` is used to categorize operators.
+  * `category` is used to categorise operators.
   By default, all operators fall into the "misc" category.
   * `deprecation` is used to indicate that an operator is deprecated.
   If you fill this argument, a warning will appear in documentation and when the operator is used, with the deprecation message.